liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/05-upgrading-themes.markdown

 You can apply similar Lexicon design patterns to your theme's HTML files.

-You've updated your theme to Liferay 7!
+You've updated your theme to @product@ 7!
 You can deploy it from your theme project.

 Themes Generator-based project: